 Here in Singapore, Dr Sirisena has a close working relationship with the Football Association of Singapore, the Singapore Hockey and the European Golf Tour as their regional expert in golfing injuries.
 From 2015 to 2017 he was a team doctor for Singapore Rugby, taking on the role of Tournament Medical Director for the 2017 HSBC Sevens Tournament.

 Dr Sirisena has completed an MSc in Sports Medicine with University College London, UK, with his research dissertation considering "Antero-medial Rotational Laxity of the Knee Following Deep MCL Injury”.
-He is also an Interventional Musculoskeletal Ultrasonographer, having completed a Postgraduate Diploma in Musculoskeletal Ultrasound with Bournemouth University, UK, and can perform a variety of procedures including hip joint, tendon stripping, shoulder hydro-dilatations and lumbar and cervical facet joint injections.
-Indeed, here in Singapore, he is leading ultrasound-guided hydro-dilatations for frozen shoulders and facet joint injections, reducing the surgical burden and optimizing patient outcomes.
+He is also an Interventional Musculoskeletal Ultrasonographer, having completed a Postgraduate Diploma in Musculoskeletal Ultrasound with Bournemouth University, UK, and can perform a variety of procedures including hip joint injections, tendon stripping, shoulder hydro-dilatations and lumbar and cervical facet joint injections.

-He has a strong interest in Clinical Education, having been an Honorary Clinical Lecturer and examiner at St Bartholomew’s and the Royal London Medical School, he is now a Faculty Member and Clinical teacher for NUS and LKC medical school respectively.
-In addition, he regularly leads teaching sessions for primary care and has taken on the challenging role of Educational Development Officer with the British Association of Sports and Exercise Medicine (BASEM).
+He has a strong interest in Clinical Education, having been an Honorary Clinical Lecturer and examiner at St Bartholomew’s and the Royal London Medical School, he is now a Clincial Faculty Member and Clinical Teacher for NUS and LKC medical school respectively.
+In addition, he regularly leads teaching sessions for primary care.
+He has also taken on the challenging role of Educational Development Officer with the British Association of Sports and Exercise Medicine (BASEM) and is the Vice President (Medical) for the Sports Medicine Association of Singapore (SMAS).